• Skip to primary navigation

 Is Sri Lanka good for solo travelers?

 I’m going to be honest, I didn’t solo travel most of Sri Lanka!
 After solo traveling all of Southeast Asia, I found solo travel in Sri Lanka to be harder to figure out than I expected.
 Don’t get me wrong – it’s not that it’s impossible or shouldn’t be done.
-I was already on a group trip to India anyway, so I added the Sri Lanka extension and did 11 days with an Intro Travel group.
+I was already on a group trip to India anyway, so I added the Sri Lanka extension and did 11 days with an Intro Travel group (read my full Intro Travel review here).
 I was glad I did because the few days that I solo traveled in Sri Lanka I found it more difficult to navigate.
 This is mostly due to less accessible and widespread public transportation, which makes traveling alone difficult and sometimes costly.

 However, I never felt unsafe when traveling alone in Sri Lanka and the locals were as friendly as could be.
 Plus, there is a growing backpacking and solo travel scene, so I can imagine it will only get easier and easier over time.
 If you’ve never solo traveled before, I don’t recommend starting with Sri Lanka.
 But if you’re comfortable being alone and don’t mind researching, then it’s a rewarding place to solo travel.